 - Demetrius as the approved brother.

 There were probably hundreds of letters like this written between Christians at this time, but the Holy Spirit of God chose this one to be scripture.
 Not just because the apostle John wrote it, but because of Gaius’ relationship to the truth.
-The theme is the truth itself.
+The theme is the truth itself and the church is ground zero for truth.
 Seven times in this brief letter the truth is referenced.

 - 1 The elder unto the wellbeloved Gaius, whom I love in the TRUTH.

 - 3 For I rejoiced greatly, when the brethren came and testified of the TRUTH that is in thee, even as thou walkest in the TRUTH.